RlphChrs/CAPSTONE_SASS_Mobile/README.md

-Rule No.1 : Basta naay changes i pull ayg kalimot
+Rule No.1 : If theres changes dont forget to pull